benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == Description ==

 Ever wanted to use one contact form for all your contacts?
 Yet be able to link to a specific contact?
-And without modifying the ''Contact Form 7'' extension?
+And without modifying the *Contact Form 7* extension?

-This little extension guides you to set up ''Contact Form 7'', enter the contacts there, and then adds an editor button by which you can link a specific contact form.
+This little extension guides you to set up *Contact Form 7*, enter the contacts there, and then adds an editor button by which you can link a specific contact form.

 **Features:**